zopefoundation/grok/doc/reference/components.rst

 .. class:: grok.View

     Base class to define a View.

+    Implements the `grokcore.view.interfaces.IGrokView` interface.

     .. attribute:: context

         The object that the view is presenting.
-This is often an instance of a grok.Model class, but can also be a grok.Application or grok.Container object.
+This is often an instance of a grok.Model class, but can be a grok.Application, grok.Container object or any type of Python object.

     .. attribute:: request